-In order to review, process, and approve on right of way (ROW) permit applications in a more timely and efficient manner for our customers, the Wisconsin Department Transportation (WisDOT) is utilizing an electronic permitting system.
-Many state departments of transportation and other units of government are also using or moving towards electronic permitting.
-WisDOT's program is called SHAPES, which stands for State Highway Access and Permitting Electronic System.
+In order to review, process, and approve state highway right-of-way (ROW) permit applications in a more timely and efficient manner for our customers, the Wisconsin Department Transportation (WisDOT) is now using an electronic permitting system called SHAPES.
+The buttons and other information below will help guide you through this process.
+At this time, SHAPES cannot be used for driveway and utility permits.

 Helpful reminders